Nelson-Jnrnd/race-lap-simulations/README.md

 ##### Torque Output

 Engines have a specific torque curve, which is a graph of the engine's torque output at different RPMs.
+This curve can be used to determine the engine's force output at different speeds.

 A quadratic function can represent this:
 $$
 T_{engine}(RPM)=a\times RPM^2+b\times RPM+c
 $$